mscharmann/tools/organellar_ddRAD.md

 ## 4. APPLY SNPs TO FASTA REFERENCE & MASK MISSING SITES

-make a low-coverage .bed file for each sample
+make a low-coverage .bed file for each sample; here any region with less than 3 mapped reads is detected and will be counted as missing data ("-" character in final alignment).

 ```
 parallel --jobs 20 "genomeCoverageBed -ibam {} -g ./reference.fasta -bga -split | awk '{ if (\$4<3) print}' > {}_regions_below_depth_3.bed" ::: $(ls *.bam)